MarinaIvanova-1/CV/README.md

 **the Francis Crick Institute** (September 2012 to May 2017)
 PhD student

-My project focused on studying cell polarity - assymetry in cellular structure or biochemical composition between two poles of the cell.
+My project focused on studying cell polarity - why some cells are different on one side than the other.

 ## Hobbies